Halifax Pride’s new director, uncertain direction

 “It’s really hard to see myself being a part of (Halifax Pride) moving forward,” says Kehisha Wilmot, the Indigenous representative for the CFS’ Nova Scotia chapter.

 Wilmot sees Pride’s AGM as “illegitimate” because the presence of straight people appeared to outnumber those of queer community members—which Pride is mandated to represent the interests of.
-The NSRAP has joined CFS in questioning Halifax Pride’s validity after the October meeting.
+The Nova Scotia Rainbow Action Project (NSRAP) has joined CFS in questioning Halifax Pride’s validity after the October meeting.

 “We will be reaffirming our position that their AGM was invalid and a violation of the society's mission and the community it serves,” says Áine Morse, the co-chair of NSRAP’s board.